How to find old 401(k)s

 7. Check Form 5500

 Most of the retirement plans file Form 5500 with the federal government.
-These forms are available on several free websites.
-Consider searching for the form filed by your former employer.
-If can find the form, you can get your former employer’s contact details from it.
+These forms are available on the DOL’s website.
+Consider searching for the form filed by your former employer by name or EIN.
+If you can find the form, you can get your former employer’s contact details from it.

 8. Search the abandoned plan database